vengi-voxel/vengi/docs/voxconvert/Index.md

 `./vengi-voxconvert --merge --scale infile outfile`

 * `--export-palette`: will save the included palette as png next to the source file.
 Use in combination with `--src-palette`.
+* `--filter`: will filter out layers not mentioned in the expression.
+E.g. `1-2,4` will handle layer 1, 2 and 4.
+It is the same as `1,2,4`.
 * `--force`: overwrite existing files
 * `--merge`: will merge a multi layer volume (like vox, qb or qbt) into a single volume of the target file
 * `--scale`: perform lod conversion of the input volume (50% scale per call)